More than a Woodlot - Developing Natural Resource Professionals’ capacity to support forest farming in Missouri

 Project outcomes:

-This project will improve NRPs’ understanding of forest farming and provide them with the technical knowledge needed to support farmers interested in implementing forest farming practices.
+This project has improved NRPs’ understanding of forest farming and provided them with the technical knowledge needed to support farmers interested in implementing forest farming practices.
 All the content for the workshops will ultimately be synthesized into a comprehensive working manual for forest farming practices.
 This document will serve as a roadmap to help natural resource professionals guide farmers in the design and establishment of forest farms.
 Information about forest farming will also be summarized into short-form fact and guide sheets published on the Lincoln University webpage.
 These forms are available to assist natural resource professionals in facilitating additional forest farming workshops for their peers and farmer clientele.
 We currently have ten of these sheets completed and published online.
 The use of learning circles during the workshop facilitated the connection of NRPs who are knowledgeable and interested in forest farming practices.
 As part of the project evaluation, we have collected both pre- and post-surveys from the workshop sessions which were used to quantify the effectiveness of the workshops.
 These surveys plus the planned landowner surveys in year three will provide a thorough evaluation of workshops as a model for improving natural resource professionals' knowledge of forest farming production.

 10 Agricultural service provider participants who used knowledge and skills learned through this project (or incorporated project materials) in their educational activities, services, information products and/or tools for farmers